SQL

 aggregation; the bug is placing the condition in where instead of having.

-Teaches the difference in timing between where and having in SQL's execution
+Shows: the difference in timing between where and having in SQL's

 Run this query and examine the island column.
 Do all the rows for a given species